 During the COVID-19 pandemic, businesses worldwide began implementing work-from-home policies.
 In the following years, many employees were reluctant to return to their offices, leading to a steady increase in hybrid and remote working arrangements.

-Despite remote working providing both businesses and employees a range of benefits, such as increased productivity, greater work-life balances, and reduced expenses, this new approach poses various cybersecurity risks.
+Despite remote working providing both businesses and employees a range of benefits, such as increased productivity, greater work-life balance, and reduced expenses, this new approach poses various cybersecurity risks.
+The average employee is unaware of prevalent cyber threats and may inadvertently engage in risky behaviors that could compromise their organization’s security.

 For example, employees may fail to update their operating systems and software applications regularly, which could expose them to security vulnerabilities that cybercriminals exploit.
 If an employee chooses to work in a public location, such as a library or cafe, they could connect to an unsecured public Wi-Fi network, allowing criminals to intercept their data or remotely launch an attack on their device.

-Despite 72% of businesses being concerned about the online security risks of employees who work from home, the integration of mitigation protocols and training has been widely insufficient.
 As remote working significantly expands an organization’s attack surface, the effectiveness of traditional security measures is reduced.
 Unlike in office spaces, security teams cannot monitor employees or enforce security policies in remote working environments.

 Incident response times are also slower, which can allow cyber attacks to cause more severe and widespread damage to an organization before they are contained.
-A 2021 study revealed that 46% of remote US workers had to wait at least three hours or more to resolve an IT issue, reflecting the prolonged vulnerability to cyber threats for businesses with work-from-home arrangements.

 The Increasing Sophistication of Cyber Attacks